mxzgit/Sklearn-ML/README.md

 # Sklearn-ML
-Testing the Sk-learn Machine learning models
+In this repository we will test the famous Machine learning library scikit-learn, based on cheat sheet provided by sklearn